euro-cordex/jsc-cordex/README.md

 Version: 2024-10-11

-Authors/Revisions: k.goergen@fz-juelich.de, claas.teichmann@hereon.de,
+Authors/Revisions: k.goergen@fz-juelich.de, claas.teichmann@hereon.de, Jesus.Fernandez@unican.es, lars.buntemeyer@hereon.de
-Jesus.Fernandez@unican.es

 # Purpose of this document

 Give an overview of the technical setup of and usage instructions for the EURO-CORDEX-CMIP6 intermediate, temporary shared storage.
-Shared storage is on a server called jsc-cordex at the Juelich Supercomputing Centre (https://www.fz-juelich.de/ias/jsc/EN/) at Forschungszentrum Juelich.
+Shared storage is on a server called jsc-cordex at the [Juelich Supercomputing Centre](https://www.fz-juelich.de/ias/jsc/EN) at Forschungszentrum Juelich.
 The server is meant to exchange CMORized simulation result subsets for community analysis before the data is finally stored at ESGF data nodes.
 It may also serve as a place where these analysis may be done to a certain extent.

 This document is accompanied (in e-mail and on the server) with "Privacy Policy" and a "Terms of Use" documents (`LICENSE.md` and `PRIVACY_STATEMENT.md`).